Method¶

 plt.show()

-Average Frequency & Multiple Events
+Average Frequency & Multiple Events¶

-To illustrate the versatility of the Method object, we can also design an MQ-MAS method that correlates the isotropic MQ-MAS frequency to the central transition without the need for an affine transformation.
+To illustrate the versatility of the Method class, we can also design an MQ-MAS method that correlates the isotropic MQ-MAS frequency to the central transition without the need for an affine transformation.
 Recall that the 3Q-MAS isotropic frequency on spin \(I=3/2\) is given by

 As we saw at the beginning of this section, the first spectral dimension derives its average frequency, \(\overline{\Omega}_1\), from a weighted average of multiple transition frequencies.
-Thus, this weighted average frequency can be obtained through the use of multiple SpectralEvent objects in the SpectralDimension associated with the isotropic dimension, as shown in the code below.
+Thus, this weighted average frequency can be obtained through the use of multiple SpectralEvent instances in the SpectralDimension associated with the isotropic dimension, as shown in the code below.

 my_three_event_mqmas = Method(